 This chopped salad can easily be made vegetarian and/or gluten free.
 For vegetarians replace the turkey with cubed avocados.
 To make this gluten free, use quinoa or rice instead of couscous.

 A beautiful chopped salad like this one is the perfect dish to serve for a special lunch or brunch.
 It’s got that coveted combo of healthy and irresistibly delicious.

 Here’s the recipe for my chopped salad with herb buttermilk dressing.
-If you make this, please come back to leave a star rating and a comment.
+If you make this, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think.Print

 Chopped Salad with Herb Buttermilk Dressing

-A wonderful main dish chopped salad recipe with a rainbow of healthy ingredients and a bright, tangy buttermilk dressing.
+A wonderful main dish salad recipe with a rainbow of healthy ingredients and a bright, tangy buttermilk dressing.
+Perfect for brunch.

 - Prep Time: 30 mins